Latvia in the Eurovision Song Contest 2003

+Fifteen songs were selected to compete in the national final on 1 February 2003 where two rounds of public televoting selected "Hello from Mars" performed by F.L.Y. as the winner.
 As the host country, Latvia qualified to compete directly in the final of the Eurovision Song Contest.
-Performing in position 21, Latvia placed twenty-fourth out of the 26 participating countries with 5 points.
+Performing in position 21, it placed twenty-fourth out of the 26 participating countries with 5 points.